A step-by-step guide: How to use Zendesk automate ticket tags with intent detection models

 • Update any ticket field: Automatically change the priority, set the status, or update any other custom field you rely on.

-• Escalate intelligently: Send complicated issues directly to a senior agent or a specialized team without anyone having to touch it.
+• Escalate intelligently: Send complicated issues directly to a senior agent or a specialized team based on the context of the ticket.

 • Look up info from other apps: Imagine a customer asks about their order status.
-Your AI agent can ping your Shopify database in real time, grab the information, and use it to tag or even reply to the ticket.
+Your AI agent can ping your Shopify database in real time, grab the information, and use it to tag or even reply to the ticket, right within Zendesk.

 A view of the eesel AI workflow screen for customizing AI actions.